pchain-org/pchain-guide/pchaindoc/source/wallet/LightWallet.rst

 .. image:: ../_static/wallet/account.png

 | If you don't have an account, click the ‘Wallet--Create’ to create account and set password.
 The password will only saved on your local computer.
-| You can also import account if you already have a keystore file (file name usually start with UTC) or private key.
+| You can also import account if you already have its keystore file (file name usually start with UTC) or private key.

 ========================
 Transfer PI cross chain